iBalloonist/docker-s3-BUCKET/resources.md

 ### Accessing scientific papers

-Sometimes it is difficult to get access to pa
+Sometimes it is difficult to get access to papers (such as those among the [reading assignments](schedule.html)), particularly from home.
+Here are strategies I use:

+- Search for the paper on [Google scholar](https://scholar.google.